JMRI/JMRI/scripts/HOWTO-distribution.md

 ```
 The release-4.99.3 branch has been created.

-Maintainers, please set the 4.99.4 milestone on pulls from now on, as that will be the next test release from the HEAD of the j11master branch.
+Maintainers, please set the 4.99.4 milestone on pulls from now on, as that will be the next test release.

-Jenkins will be creating files shortly at the [CI server](https://builds.jmri.org/jenkins/job/testreleases/job/4.99.4/)
+Jenkins will be creating files shortly at the [CI server](https://builds.jmri.org/jenkins/job/testreleases/job/4.99.3/)
 ```

 FOR THE LAST TEST RELEASE FROM MASTER BEFORE A PRODUCTION RELEASE: